 Step 1: Prepare the Deed

 Draft the Sale Deed legally.
-Don't print it yet on stamp paper until verified by your lawyer.
+Don't print it yet.

 Step 2: Buy e-Stamp Paper